Erin Vaughan

 Erin Louise Vaughan (born 15th February 1986) is a Welsh football coach and former player.
 She was a defender for Aston Villa and the Wales women's national football team.
 She is the daughter of former Wales international footballer Nigel Vaughan.
-She spent years as a coach at ISC Gunners FC and now serves as the Girls Director for Western Washington Surf.
+She spent years as a coach at ISC Gunners FC and now serves as the Girls Director for Eastside West Football Club.

 Club career

 Vaughan helped Shrewsbury Town win the Shropshire County Cup in 2005.

 She then joined Aston Villa Ladies for season 2005 – 06.
 During the 2012 off-season, Vaughan played in the American Women's Premier Soccer League (WPSL) for Issaquah SC.

 When Aston Villa successfully bid for inclusion in the new FA WSL 2 in 2014, Vaughan remained an important part of the team.

 International career

 Vaughan represented Wales at U19 level, winning five caps.
 Her full debut was on 15th March 2006, in a 3–2 friendly defeat in Switzerland.